dorkodu/sage/paper/4 -- Type System.md

 - #### Links

     Each of which is a named, typed and directed *to-one (Entity)* or *to-many (Entity Collection)* relationship between two entity types.
+They are like edges in a graph, where entity types are nodes.

 Entity values should be serialized as maps, where the queried attribute names are the keys and the result of evaluating the attribute is the value.